-Iconic marine species are those whose unique importance is recognized through traditional activities, ethnic or religious practices, existence value, or locally acknowledged aesthetic value.
+The iconic species sub-goal measures the conservation status of iconic marine species, which are the animals that have unique importance to humans as demonstrated through traditional activities, ethnic or religious practices, existence value, or locally acknowledged aesthetic value.

-The current score indicates that iconic marine species are not as well protected as possible.
+The current score indicates that iconic marine species are not as well protected as possible in many places.
 Substantial conservation efforts will be required in order to improve the status of many iconic species that call the ocean home.